Aerospace Systems Engineering Program

 For completion of this degree program, students will need to complete several required Co-Ops with corporations or governmental entities.
 If you are not a citizen or national of the United States or a permanent resident alien you may not be able to participate in the Co-Ops based on export control laws and will not be able to complete the degree program.
 If you are not a citizen or national of the United States or a permanent resident alien please contact the Dean’s office to determine if you will be able to complete the degree program prior to admission into the program.

-Program Outcomes - B.S.
+Student Outcomes - B.S.
 Aerospace Systems Engineering

 - Apply knowledge of mathematics, science and engineering in a logical and discerning manner.